Sigtrix/docker-testbed/examples/bottleneck-measurements/README.md

 ![](../../measurements/bottleneck/capacity/pathneck-bandwidth-measurements-surpass-bw.png)

+Since the [experiment](./capacity-determined-bottleneck/layered-network/real-world-experiment-bw-limited.py) stores the data in a csv file as well, further analytics can be performed on this data saved by using a separate python script such as [test_analytics](./capacity-determined-bottleneck/layered-network/test_analytics.py).

 ## Load Determined Bottleneck
 This directory contains two types of network topologies [linear](../topologies/linear.py) and [layered](load-determined-bottleneck/layered-network/real_world-load-determined.py), as well as experiments that test the capabilities of the system